lsst-dm/dmtn-056/index.rst

 DataRepositoryRef
 -----------------

-Globally unique, human parseable, identifier of a :ref:`DataRepository` (e.g. the path to it or a URI).
+Globally unique, human parseable, identifier of a :ref:`DataRepository` (e.g. the path to it or a Uri).

 .. _DatasetExpression: